“What did you do as a child that made the hours pass like minutes?

 One main issue is that we listen to what others want us to become.
 We genuinely don’t know what we want.
 We have no clue what path will lead us to our dreams.
 Another obstacle is our well-meaning families.

-Sometimes they can have plans for our lives and careers, which ignore our passions and dreams.
-Because we are “good children” we try to please our parents.
-We learn to please other people or other institutions this is only a substitute for what we desire.
+Sometimes our families have plans for our lives and careers, which ignore our passions and dreams.
+Because we are “good children,” we try to please our parents.
+We learn to please other people or other institutions; this is only a substitute for what we desire.
 Therefore, our earthly pursuits become a journey of pain instead of a path of pleasure.

 We get a lot of programming from our dominant cultural narrative.
-It is constantly telling us to buy stuff to fill the need for happiness.
-It’s those simple pleasures of childhood play time that lead us to our genuine passions.
+It is always telling us to buy stuff to fill the need for happiness.
+It’s those simple pleasures of childhood playtime that lead us to our genuine passions.
 It’s both as easy as exploring memories and as difficult as unearthing deep memories.

 When a child plays, they live in the moment.
 They explore what brings them happiness, and then they immerse themselves.
-The memories you have of moments like this are the key to happiness as an adult.
-Let’s see if we can’t find some of these blissful memories to help us connect with our genuine interests and passions.
+Our memories of moments like this are keys to happiness as an adult.
+Let’s see if we can’t find some of these blissful memories to connect with our genuine interests and passions.

-This exercise is a simple but powerful.
-It will give you some good data on which to make big life decisions.
-You will get the best results when you gather at least a week or more data, two weeks is ideal.
+This exercise is simple but powerful.
+It will give you some valuable data to help you make big life decisions.
+You will get the best results when you gather at least a week or more data, and two weeks is ideal.
 Don’t let our family and culture cover up the valuable clues that will lead us to happiness.

 Step one is to get a notebook or journal.
 You’ll need something you can keep handy and jot down handwritten notes for at least a week.

-Step two set your intention.
-Start by setting your intention to find positive childhood memories where you are playing and loving every moment.
+Step two “set” your intention.
+Establish the goal of finding positive childhood memories.
+Seek memories where you are playing, where you were “in the moment.”
 Find those times when you were lost in your imagination.
 Then wait for things to surface.
-To set your intention, ask yourself, what did I love to do and play as a child?
+Set your intention, ask yourself, what did I love to do and play as a child?
 Write this question in your journal.

 Don’t force things to happen.
 Ask the subconscious to seek positive memories.
 Some people find it helpful to say out loud, “find positive childhood memories.”
 When you do this, it introduces you to the power of the “repeating question.”
-It is important to remember that our memory of past events can color our perception with positive or negative overtones.
+It is important to remember that our memory of past events can positively or negatively color our perception.
 Time changes our memories.

 Step three, do this exercise every day for at least a week.
-Set a timer on your smartwatch or calendar.
-Set your attention to find these positive childhood memories at least once a day.
-You can do it at lunchtime or anytime you have a few minutes to write the things that surface.
-It’s important to use a handwritten journal or notebook.
+Use a timer on your smartwatch or calendar.
+Set your attention to finding these positive childhood memories at least once a day.
+You can do it at lunchtime or anytime you have a few minutes to write the things that come to the surface.
+It’s essential to use a handwritten journal or notebook.
 Your handwriting connects to your subconscious mind.

-It’s important to understand your subconscious mind wants you to know what will make you happy.
-This can become a life-changer.
+Realize that your subconscious mind wants you to know what will make you happy.
+Once you know this, it can become a life-changer.
 The key to your earthly pursuits is in your positive childhood memories.

-Step four review your results.
+Step four “review” your results.
 After a week or so, you will begin to see a pattern emerging in your notes.
 These patterns are the valuable clues you have been looking for regarding your true passions.
 Many people find it is just a few simple tasks and themes that resonate.
-It really is that simple, and it only takes a short time to get results.
+It is that simple, and it only takes a short time to get results.

 We divide these tools into four major categories:

 This journey back to our childhood through memories is one of the best ways to unlock a fulfilling future.
 Jung provides an essential lesson.
 Childhood memories of play hold the key to your earthly pursuits.